monica-92592/review-response-generator/README.md

 ## 🙏 Acknowledgments

-- OpenAI for providing the GPT API
+- OpenAI for providing the GPT-4 API
 - Next.js team for the amazing framework
 - Tailwind CSS for the utility-first CSS framework
 - Lucide for the beautiful icons